 There are many who made attempts, without planning, they failed.
 Why?
 Most writers, pressured to create the best Korean drama plots, plan this ahead of time.
 Touching dark themes like this require in-depth research.
 I do that in most of my books.

-Otherwise, our characters, no matter how much they make effort to survive, will never survive and dies without being remembered.
+Otherwise, our characters, no matter how much they make effort to survive, will never survive and die without being remembered.
 That’s frustrating.
 So much.

-Our emotions are at stake most of the time, especially if we have to write certain scenes – although required – we want to run away in search for an easy escape.
-There are times I want to avoid writing these scenes, but for some reasons, I couldn’t stop myself including those, given that my books are requiring those.
+Our emotions are at stake most of the time, especially if we have to write certain scenes – although required – we want to run away in search of an easy escape.
+There are times I want to avoid writing these scenes, but for some reason, I couldn’t stop myself from including those, given that my books are requiring those.

 Nonetheless, we keep our stories fulfilling in our audience’s lives by creating the world we share the bond and our characters to relate with.
 To do that properly, we plan our novels ahead of time prior to the writing phase making sure we make them as properly as we can.

 If we plan, we can see the plot holes, even the weak or dragging scenes in advance.
-Likewise our characters’ illogical decisions, we think are way too much.
+Likewise, our characters’ illogical decisions, which we think are way too much.
 To create the best story, we keep them close to reality albeit it’s fiction and it’s unreal.